mahotilo/CS.mh_Cached_Image/README.md

 GPL 2, for bundled thirdparty components see the respective subdirectories.

 ## Version history
+* v1.4
+	- introduce ?v param in image URL to force it refresh in browser
 * v1.3
 	- make section $section['always_process_values'] = true
 * v1.2